 The use of this medication, when taken appropriately and before HIV exposure occurs, can prevent new infections in those at risk.
 Studies in both the clinical trial and real world settings have demonstrated that it can reduce new HIV infections by approximately 50-85% in at risk populations,

-Greater Lawrence Family Health Center, also a Ryan White grantee, is piloting the PrEP Program, prescribing it to at-risk patients, raising awareness among GLFHC providers and expanding the use of PrEP in the general primary care setting to reduce the overall number of new HIV infections in our service area.
+Greater Lawrence Family Health Center is piloting the PrEP Program, prescribing it to at-risk patients, raising awareness among GLFHC providers and expanding the use of PrEP in the general primary care setting to reduce the overall number of new HIV infections in our service area.